 - Committee Support and Administration Staff will develop Committee meeting materials such as agendas, minutes, committee member brief talking points and special correspondence as requested by members.
 Staff will review membership and bylaws, and work on special tasks as requested by members.
 Key objectives for this task include monitoring of the membership of the committees and the amending of bylaws as needed.
 Staff will continue to develop the Committee information for members to use as a reference guide and update the SWMPC website to make meeting materials more readily accessible to committee members. - Administering the MPO committees: Manage the Policy Committee, Technical Advisory Committee, and Walk and Roll Subcommittee, which includes developing meeting materials (agenda, minutes, and presentations), providing committee education through presentations and handouts, revising the committee handbook, and updating the NATS website.
 Prepare and distribute information material regarding MPO & staff activities. - Reviewing and updating documents: This includes an annual review of both the Policy and Technical Advisory Committee bylaws to ensure they are up to date and provide clear roles and procedures for the MPO committees.
 This also includes a periodic review and update of the memorandum of understanding (MOU) that NATS maintains with MDOT, the Northern Indiana Regional Planning Commission (NIRPC), and the Twin Cities Area Transportation Authority (TCATA).
 Maintaining and preparing records and documentation necessary for certifying the Planning Process for conformance with applicable State and Federal guidelines and regulations. - Preparation of reports to state and federal partners: The preparation of reports regarding transportation planning activities funded through PL112 and Section 5303.
 It includes an annual report and quarterly progress reports, which document NATS accomplishments.
-It also includes annually submitting the disadvantaged business enterprise report and the title VI reports to MDOT to ensure compliance with all relevant regulations.
+It also includes annually submitting the disadvantaged business enterprise report and the title VI reports to MDOT to ensure compliance with all relevant regulations. - Accounting and Budget: This includes tracking the spending of the NATS budget and reporting expenditures to MDOT, as well as any other task related to the fiscal management of the MPO.
+DRAFT Niles-Buchanan-Cass Area Transportation Study FY 2026 Unified Planning Work Program24

-- Accounting and Budget: This includes tracking the spending of the NATS budget and reporting expenditures to MDOT, as well as any other task related to the fiscal management of the MPO. - Program-related Personnel Management Activities: This includes performance evaluations, position descriptions and hiring, and exit interviews.
+• Program-related Personnel Management Activities: This includes performance evaluations, position descriptions and hiring, and exit interviews.
 Program-related training courses, seminars, workshops, staff meetings and management improvement activities.

-Outcome Timeline Preparation of Policy Committee and Technical Committee Meeting Materials Manthly such as agendas and meeting minutes Monthly Maintenance of Committee web pages As Needed Updates to Committee email contact lists Quarterly Review and revisions to Policy Committee and Technical Committee Bylaws Annually Preparation of presentations to Committee members on transportation topics Monthly Monitor and review new federal and state legislation regarding transportation planning regulations, transportation systems funding, and other relevant Ongoing transportation regulations.
+Outcome Timeline Preparation of Policy Committee and Technical Committee Meeting Materials Monthly such as agendas and meeting minutes Monthly Maintenance of Committee web pages As Needed Updates to Committee email contact lists Quarterly Review and revisions to Policy Committee and Technical Committee Bylaws Annually Preparation of presentations to Committee members on transportation topics Monthly Monitor and review federal and state laws, policies, guidelines, and technical studies.
+Preparation of summaries, briefing other agencies on the impacts of Ongoing proposed changes in transportation laws.
+Upkeep of correspondence, files, records, and newspaper files of all NATS activities for public review.
+Documentation of meetings attended and public Ongoing notices soliciting public involvement.
 Quarterly Progress Reports on financial and planning activities to the Michigan Quarterly Department of Transportation.
-Maintenance of FY 2025 financial records.
-Monthly Activity and financial reporting to Michigan Department of Transportation Quarterly Review interagency contracts between Southwest Michigan Planning Commission, Michigan Department of Transportation, and local agencies as Ongoing needed Program financial monitoring, program management and administrative Ongoing activities Oligonig Completion of Disadvantaged Business Enterprises reports.
-Second Completion of Disadvantaged business Enterprises reports.
-Quarter Review of 2024 financial records, including work on FY 2024 audit.
-Second Review of 2024 financial records, including work of FT 2024 audit.
-Quarter
+Quarterly Maintenance of FY 2026 financial records.
+Monthly Activity and financial reporting to Michigan Department of Transportation Quarterly Development/update of formal agreements between various local agencies, transit providers and MDOT with respect to NATS.
+Ongoing Program financial monitoring, program management and administrative activities Ongoing Completion of Disadvantaged Business Enterprises reports.
+Second Quarter Review of 2025 financial records, including work on FY 2025 audit.
+Second Quarter